 Gone are the days when oval and circular sinks were the only option.
-Move over, circles and ovals—sinks and free-standing tubs are joining the shower movement and going square.
-How those squares are installed is important, too: Under-mount sinks within wall-mounted countertops offer “this nice, clean, uninterrupted piece of countertop that can be wiped down in a minute,” Swift says.
+Move over, circles and ovals—sinks and free-standing tubs are going square.
+Under-mount sinks within wall-mounted countertops provide a “nice, clean, uninterrupted piece of countertop that can be wiped down in a minute,” Swift says.
 Double vanities are also a stylish option that look especially great with angled basins.

 One of the more surprising master bath trends: younger clients thinking ahead 20 or 30 years, Gold says, and it seems these homeowners are concerned with making their spaces functional for their lifestyles now and decades ahead.
-Universal Design shower systems fit the bill with zero-threshold showers, benches, designer-style grab bars and handheld showerheads.
+Universal Design shower systems fit the bill with zero-threshold showers, benches, designer-style grab bars and handheld shower heads.
 “The goal is to have your space feel like a resort spa and not a rehab hospital suite,” Gold says.

 If you’re looking for inspiration or fresh design ideas for a future master bathroom remodel, check out these bathroom trends for 2018.